 Democrats have perhaps two targets, Arizona and Nevada, and need to defend states where Clinton did worse than Walter Mondale: Indiana, Michigan, Missouri, Ohio, Pennsylvania, Wisconsin.
 Not to mention North Dakota.

-Even in the event of a deeply unpopular Trump presidency, Democrats will almost certainly not see either chamber until 2020, Berman predicts.
+Even in the event of a deeply unpopular Trump presidency, Democrats will almost certainly not control either chamber until 2020, Berman predicts.